 Global expansion

-Over time, the Tree of Life spread to:
+Over time, the Tree of Life Therapy activity spread to:

 Because it is non-pathologizing, adaptable, and culturally inclusive, it has become one of the most widely disseminated narrative-based group interventions globally.

-The Tree of Life is a flexible psychosocial and therapeutic tool.
+The Tree of Life Therapy activity is a flexible psychosocial and therapeutic tool.
 It is used across individual, group, educational, and community settings to achieve a range of emotional, clinical, and developmental goals.

 1. Trauma-informed emotional support

-• Helps people tell their story without reliving traumatic memories.
+• The Tree of Life exercise helps people tell their story without reliving traumatic memories.

-• Allows clients to contextualize difficulties (“storms”) rather than internalizing shame.
+• It allows clients to contextualize difficulties (“storms”) rather than internalizing shame.

 1. Strengths-based identity reconstruction

-• Particularly useful for people whose identities have been diminished by hardship, stigma, or labels (e.g., “refugee,” “disabled,” “at-risk youth”).
+• The Tree of Life Therapy activity is beneficial for people whose identities have been diminished by hardship, stigma, or labels (e.g., “refugee,” “disabled,” “at-risk youth”).

-• Encourages participants to reclaim narratives of capability, survival, and purpose.
+• It encourages participants to reclaim narratives of capability, survival, and purpose.

 1. Enhancing resilience and coping skills